 - Now, insert cell range B4:B9 in the Create Table window.

 - Finally, the spreadsheet is made colorful with the help of the Format as Table tool.

 - In case you need to customize the table, go to the New Table Style.

 - Now, format the table elements however you want in the New Table Style window.

 - How to Make Excel Easier on the Eyes (12 Quick Tips)

-- How to Make Excel Look Pretty (16 Easy Formats)
+- Make Excel Look Pretty (16 Easy Formats)

 4. Apply Themes to Make Spreadsheet Colorful